microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

    ![Link Parameters](images/parameters.png)

-1) Click **Tasks** and select **Execute Azure MySQL : SqlTaskFile** task and provide the following details.
+1. Select **Execute Azure MySQL : SqlTaskFile** task and provide the following details.

    - Azure Subscription Details : Select the appropriate subscription.
    - Host Name : Select the **MySQL Database server** host name that was created.
-   - Server Admin Login : Provide the **SERVER ADMIN LOGIN NAME** that you noted down previously.
+   - Server Admin Login : Provide the **Server admin login name** that you noted down previously.
-   - Password : Provide the password that you created during the creation of _Azure Web App + MYSQL_ database server in the Azure portal.
+   - Password : Provide the password that you created during the creation of MySQL server in the Azure portal.

    ![Execute Azure MySQL Task](images/azuremysqltask.png)

-1) Select the **Deploy Azure App Service** task and ensure that the created **App service name** is reflected correctly.
+1. Select the **Deploy Azure App Service** task and ensure that the created **App service name** is reflected correctly.

    {% include note.html content= "We are using the **Deploy Azure App Service** task.
 This task is used to update Azure App Service to deploy Web Apps and WebJobs to Azure.
 The task works on cross platform agents running Windows, Linux or Mac and uses the underlying deployment technologies of Web Deploy and Kudu.
 The task works for ASP.NET, ASP.NET Core 1 and Node.js based web applications.
 Note that this task works with  Azure Resource Manager APIs only." %}